 I've been receiving a lot of questions lately about cooperative preschools, how to start one, and in general asking for more insight into how cooperatives work.
-This is the third post in a series that I hope will address those questions.
+This is the fourth post in a series that I hope will address those questions.
 In that first post I gave my best shot at what I think would be the first steps to starting your own cooperative preschool.
 In the second post, I described the specifics of how our school works.
 In the third post I wrote about working with parents in the classroom.
 In this post I'm going to begin to answer some of your questions and tie up some loose ends, particularly regarding the history of cooperatives, where to find more information, parent education, and the scheduling parents.

 If you're entirely unfamiliar with our model, please take a look at my Cooperative Manifesto in which I attempted back during the dawn of this blog to provide a sort of socio-economic-political context for what we do.
 And if you include this post, I will have now written 47 pieces on various aspects of what it's like working in a cooperative preschool, which you can find by either clicking on the "cooperative" tag in the right hand column under "Teacher Tom's Topics," or just clicking here.
 So, there's plenty of further reading should you really want to delve into what I've had to say on the topic so far.